nrfconnect/sdk-nrf/doc/nrf/protocols.rst

 #########

 The following user guides describe the supported protocols.
 They introduce you to concepts that are important to work with the protocol and guide you through developing your application.
+For Wi-Fi coexistence, see the :ref:`Adding Wi-Fi Coexistence support to short-range radio applications <ug_radio_coex>` page.

 .. toctree::
    :maxdepth: 1